 Daniel L. Doctoroff was appointed to the United States Olympic Committee board of directors in March 2015.

 Dan Doctoroff is chairman and CEO of Sidewalk Labs, an Alphabet company that embraces the power of ubiquitous connectivity to improve urban life.

 Previously, Doctoroff served as CEO of Bloomberg L.P. from 2011-14 after joining the company as president in 2008.
 Under his direction, Bloomberg successfully navigated through an economic downturn by making major enhancements to its products, services and technology, and acquiring new entities, such as Bloomberg Businessweek.

-Prior to his tenure at Bloomberg, Doctoroff served as deputy mayor for economic development and rebuilding for New York, in which he worked closely with Mayor Michael Bloomberg on economic development strategy and positioning the city for future prosperity.
+Prior to his tenure at Bloomberg, Doctoroff served as deputy mayor for economic development and rebuilding for the city of New York, in which he worked closely with Mayor Michael Bloomberg on economic development strategy and positioning the city for future prosperity.

 Doctoroff earned his bachelor’s degree from Harvard College in Cambridge, Massachusetts, and his juris doctor degree from the University of Chicago Law School, where he also serves on the executive committee of the university’s board of trustees.
-He is also the chairman of Culture Shed, an innovative cultural institution that is slated to open on the High Line in Manhattan in 2018.
-He currently resides in New York.
+He currently resides in New York with his wife, Alisa.